-Sure you could stay at the Hyatt or the Hilton, but some of the best hotels in San Francisco are chic boutique spots in the middle of downtown or historic mansions overlooking the Bay.
-Whether you're visiting, hosting family or booking a staycation you're guaranteed an experience you'll never forget at these luxury hotels in San Francisco.
-Book something on Market Street to be near the best attractions or atop Nob Hill to feel like a 18th century railroad tycoon.
-Either way, make sure you check off our list of 49 things to do in San Francisco.
+Sure you could stay at the Hyatt or the Hilton, but some of the best hotels in San Fran are chic boutique spots in the middle of downtown or historic mansions overlooking the Bay.
+Whether you're visiting, hosting family or booking a staycation, you're guaranteed an experience you'll never forget at these luxury hotels.
+Book something on Market Street to be near the best attractions or atop Nob Hill to feel like an 18th-century railroad tycoon.

 Luxury hotels in San Francisco

-The Hotel Drisco is a sophisticated and welcoming boutique hotel situated in the posh Pacific Heights neighborhood with luxury amenities like nightly wine receptions and a chauffeur service that runs to popular spots on weekdays.
+The Hotel Drisco is a sophisticated and welcoming boutique hotel situated in the posh Pacific Heights neighborhood with luxury amenities like complimentary nightly wine receptions and a chauffeur service that runs to popular spots on weekdays.

-Time Out tip: The complimentary evening wine reception is not to be missed.
-There are local California wines, artisanal cheeses and charcuterie, fresh fruit and hot hors d’oeuvres, including delicious meatballs that could definitely spoil dinner.
+Time Out tip: The evening reception is not to be missed.
+There are local California wines, artisanal cheeses and charcuterie, fresh fruit and hot hors d’oeuvres.

 Omni offers fine dining and award-

-Time Out tip: The Omni has a fitness center, but guests can also request a Get Fit Kit, that includes a five-pound kettlebell, mini contour weights, a foam roller, push-up bars and a yoga mat.
+Time Out tip: The Omni has a fitness center, but guests can also request a Get Fit Kit for their room, which includes two 3lb dumbbells, a 5lb kettle ball, a stress ball and a roll-up mat.

 The Michelin-starred restaurant is the biggest draw at this recently renovated luxury hotel in Union Square, just steps from some of the best shopping and eating in San Francisco.